Writing your own website content? Preparation part 3 - build a solid structure

 ‘That’s obvious isn’t it?’ you reply - ‘I need a Home Page, About Us, My Services, Testimonials, Client Portfolio, Contact Us and … er… that’s about it.
 Well, something along those lines anyway.’

 Are you sure?
 Think again.
 We talked in an earlier article about the importance of first impressions.
 One crucial first impression is how easy your website is to explore.
 You not only have to attract people to your website, but you must also keep them there.
 Just like in the physical world.
-If you’re a visiting a venue, be it Disney World or your local Sainsbury’s store, the signage really matters and makes a huge difference to the visitor experience.
+If you’re visiting a venue, be it Disney World or your local Sainsbury’s store, the signage really matters and makes a huge difference to the visitor experience.

 ‘You can check out any time you like but you can never leave’